everisplex/everisplex.github.io/_articles/sdk.md

 <h3>5.4 imgRecognition(img)</h3>

-This method receives an img as parameter.
-Plex platform is going to use some face recognition engine to try to detect a person in img.
+This method receives an img as parameter. everis Plex Platform is going to use some face recognition engine to try to detect a person in img.
 Client needs to use some recognition phyapp  in Plex Journey to perform it.

 ```
 (async) imgRecognition(img)
 ```

-Send img to Plex Platform to recognize face.
+Send img to everis Plex Platform to recognize face.

 <strong>Parameters:</strong>